intermine/bluegenes/docs/tools/tool-api-tutorial.md

 You can read more about the arguments for this method in the [tool API docs](tool-api.md).
 In this tutorial, we'll use these args:

-- `service` provides the URL and token for communicating with a mine,
+- `service` provides the URL and token for communicating with a mine.
-- `imEntity` provides the details of the report page we're looking at - i.e. it might be that the tool is being passed the objectid of a gene, or the accession of a protein...
+- `imEntity` provides the details of the report page we're looking at i.e. it might be that the tool is being passed the objectid of a gene, or the accession of a protein.
-- `el` - the id of the html element we can attach any text / visualisations to.
+- `el` is the id of the html element we can attach any text / visualisations to.

 Let's write some code.
-Remember the query we looked up, earlier?
+Remember the query we looked up earlier?
 We want to use imjs to load the query results and then display them on the page.
 Let's copy the query into index.js and print the results to the console to see if it works like we hoped.

 Here's my first pass at index.js, deleting all the boilerplate and logging my query to the console:

 ```javascript
 //make sure to export main, with the signature